mandelsoft/vfs/README.md

 The package `osfs` supports creating a temporary os filesystem based virtual filesystem residing in a temporary operating system directory.

+### Extended VFS interface

 Additionally, the interface `VFS` includes the standard filesystem operations and some implementation independent utility functions based on a virtual filesystem known from the `os`, `ìoutil` and `filepath` packages.
 The function `vfs.New(fs)` can be used to create such a wrapper for any virtual filesystem.

+### Support for `io/fs.FS`

 A virtual filesystem can be used as `io/fs.FS` or `io/fs.ReadDirFS`.
-Because of the Go typesystem and the stripped interface `io/fs.File`, this is not directly possible.
+Because of the Go type system and the stripped interface `io/fs.File`, this is not directly possible.
 But any virtual filesystem can be converted by a type converting wrapper function `vfs.AsIoFS(fs)`.

+### Relation to the Operating Filesystem

+The operating system filesystem can be accessed using `osfs.New` or the filesystem `osfs.OsFs`.
+If filesystems are composed using a layered or projection filesystem, the operating system filesystem can be combined with other implementations.
+To figure out, whether a virtual file is backed by an operating system file, the utility function `utils.OSFile` can be used to determine the underlying operating system file.
+It returns `nil` if the file has no underlying operating system file.